sup-srdc/CanSat-Challenges-Matlab/README.md

 4. Optionally, run delete(s) to ensure the COM port is fully released.

 5. Use the **hardware timestamps** provided in sensor_data within your project

+6. Edit line 12 of main.py to set the correct COM port (the one that receives the Sensor_data packets) before running MATLAB.